 If left unattended, even for a relatively short period, Category 2 repairs can rapidly develop into more serious Category 3 repairs.
-The existence of Category 2 or Category 3 repairs may have an adverse effect on marketability, value and the sale price ultimately achieved for the property.
-This is particularly true during slow market conditions where the effect can be considerable. where the effect can be considerable.
+The existence of Category 2 or Category 3 repairs may have an adverse effect on marketability, ue and the sale price ultimately achieved for the property.
+This is particularly true during slow market ere the effect can be considerable. conditions